RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 In the UK Magazine GamesTM issue 22 it is mentioned that Zippo software's partnership with Rare meant they were one of the first to receive a NES development kit outside of Japan and thus producing `Solar Jetman` in 1989.
 It is possible that this is a PDS development System kit with the Interface card built by Rare.

 ### Codemasters
-As a fellow British game developer who was working on C64 and Specturm games Codemasters used PDS to develop most of their games for all of these platforms [^18].
+As a fellow British game developer who was working on C64 and Spectrum games, Codemasters used PDS to develop most of their games for all of these platforms [^18].

 Although it has been confirmed that used PDS for all their other systems there is no proof that they also used the development kit for NES games but it is probable as they were already familiar with the environment.